-As shown earlier, a UPS operating

-HDBK 217 shows the expected

-UPS over traditional double-

-conversion products: a UPS operating in ESS mode provides two to three times greater MTBF than a traditional doubleconversion product.
-This is a significant benefit for anyone with a mission- critical enterprise.
+As shown earlier, a UPS operating in ESS mode is not switching its power electronics 54 million times per hour.
+It uses 88 percent fewer fans for better reliability of mechanical components, delivers lower stress on semiconductors and produces less ripple on power capacitors.
+A comparison of MTBF calculations using MIL HDBK 217 shows the expected improvement in MTBF for an ESS UPS over traditional double-conversion products: a UPS operating in ESS mode provides two to three times greater MTBF than a traditional double-conversion product.
+This is a significant benefit for anyone with a missioncritical enterprise.
 MTBF information may be shared upon request.
 The benefit to the user is lower repair and maintenance costs due to fewer fan, contactor and capacitor failures.